Regitine Side Effects

 Generic Name: phentolamine

-Note: This document contains side effect information about phentolamine.
-Some of the dosage forms listed on this page may not apply to the brand name Regitine.
+Note: This page contains side effects data for the generic drug phentolamine.
+It is possible that some of the dosage forms included below may not apply to the brand name Regitine.

 For the Consumer